Charlie Chaplin Filmography Continued

 has a disagreement with another passenger (Tom Wilson), when he

-himself into a place on the bench next to the fellow's hefty wife,
+the bench next to the fellow's hefty wife,

 (Babe

-off the boat to get it.
 As the vessel pulls away from the dock, a

-woman with a baby carriage tries to board, but ends up stretched
+carriage tries to board, but ends up stretched

-the dock and the boat.
-Charlie,
+between the dock and the

-returning with his hat uses her as
+boat.
+Charlie, returning with his hat

-gangplank, then tries to pull her aboard with a grappling hook.
+a gangplank, then tries to pull her aboard

 Once